daniel-keogh/podcast-player/README.md

 ### `npm run server`

-Launches the Express server using [nodemon](https://www.npmjs.com/package/nodemon), so it will automatically reload if you modify `server.js`.
+Launches the Express server using nodemon, so it will automatically reload if you modify the server code.

 ### `npm run dev`